kylecs/hackpsu-fall-2017/README.md

 * I would have slept for a few hours.
 At around 6am I was working very slowly, I feel that a few hours of sleep would have saved time overall.

 ## Conclusion
 This was my first hackathon and it feels really good to have gotten top 3.
 This was by far the longest I have ever focused on a single task, and it was nice to be rewarded for my efforts.
 It is a great feeling to give all your effort to a singular purpose and not stop until it works.
-The feeling when that first transaction was one of the greatest I have ever had.
+The feeling when that first transaction worked was one of the greatest I have ever had.